nengo/nengo/README.rst

 To run models and see the data generated as the model runs, you must first start the ``javaviz`` interactive visualizer.

-   #double click on javaviz-server.bat (or just javaviz-server) in the nengo-latest folder
+Double-click on javaviz-server.bat (windows) or javaviz-server (unix/mac) in the nengo-latest folder.

 Basic usage
 ===========